EPA's Role in the International Maritime Organization (IMO)

 EPA works closely with our partners at the U.S. Coast Guard, National Oceanic and Atmospheric Administration (NOAA), the Department of State, and other U.S. Government entities to represent U.S. interests at the IMO Council and its subsidiary bodies.

 In particular, EPA has worked on developing the environmental provisions of the IMO’s mandatory code for ships operating in polar waters (the Polar Code).
-The mandatory Polar Code will establish more rigorous environmental and safety requirements for those ships that will increasingly operate in the remote and ecologically vulnerable polar regions.
+The mandatory Polar Code establishes more rigorous environmental and safety requirements for those ships that will increasingly operate in the remote and ecologically vulnerable polar regions.

 Regional and global economic development, international trade and tourism, and projected resource exploration and development are expected to intersect with climate warming, particularly the ongoing loss of summer sea ice cover in the Arctic, to result in growing levels of maritime shipping in the Arctic and the Antarctic.
 The remoteness of these areas and near-total absence of ports, which provide facilities for waste reception and handling, search and rescue operations, and spill response, means that the ships must be built and operated to higher standards.